Are Language Models Sensitive to Morally Irrelevant Distractors?: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have increasingly been deployed into sensitive settings like mental health counseling \cite{moore2025llmsmentalhealth}, content moderation \cite{chen2025comprehensive}, and education \cite{chu2025llmseducation}.
-Given the wide scope and high stakes of these settings, researchers have increasingly recognized the importance of aligning AI with human values.
-To this end, a growing number of benchmarks have been proposed to evaluate the latent moral values of LLMs, often by prompting them with value statements, moral scenarios, or psychological questionnaires \cite{hendrycks2021aligningai, scherrer2023moralbeliefs, marraffini2024greatestgood, takemoto2024moralmachine, ji2025moralbench, chiu2025morebench}.
+Today large language models (LLMs) are increasingly being deployed into sensitive settings like mental health counseling \cite{moore2025llmsmentalhealth}, content moderation \cite{chen2025comprehensive}, and education \cite{chu2025llmseducation}.
+Recent funding calls government agencies indicate a growing interest in building AI tools that can be relied upon to make ethically complex decisions in military applications \cite{arkin2009ethicalgovernor, onr2025muri}.
+The widening scope and heightening stakes of situations in which LLMs are being deployed highlight the urgent importance of aligning AI with human values.
+To this end, a growing number of benchmarks have been proposed to evaluate the moral decisionmaking capabilities of LLMs, often by prompting LLMs with value statements, moral scenarios, or psychological questionnaires \cite{abdulhai2024moralfoundations,hendrycks2021aligningai, scherrer2023moralbeliefs, marraffini2024greatestgood, takemoto2024moralmachine, ji2025moralbench, chiu2025morebench}.

-Implicit in these benchmark setups is the assumption that LLMs exhibit stable moral preferences across situations with similar moral features.
+An implicit assumption shared by many such benchmarks is that LLMs exhibit stable moral preferences across situations with similar moral features.
 In this paper, we challenge this assumption by drawing from perspectives in moral psychology and philosophy.
 Moral psychological experiments have long suggested that human moral judgements are themselves highly variable and sensitive to morally irrelevant situational factors, such as smelling cinnamon rolls or the level of ambient noise---a view called ``situationism'' \cite{matthews1975noiselevel, baron1997sweetsmellofhelping, waggoner2022situationism}.
 By emphasizing the influence of context on moral judgements, situationism calls into question the reliability of existing moral benchmarks for LLMs and has deeper implications for how researchers might approach questions of moral responsibility and blame for LLMs.
 Here, we draw inspiration from situationism to investigate the question: \textbf{Do morally irrelevant situational factors influence the moral judgements of LLMs, and if so, do they do so in any predictable ways?}